DimEvil/EBRIII/pages/posters.md

 If the submitting author is not able to participate in the conference please contact the organisers to inform them of any changes.

 Please complete the submission process for each poster you would like to present.
-After your poster has been accepted, please print it out (DIN A0, 841 x 1189 mm) and bring it with you to the conference.
+After your poster has been accepted, please print it out (DIN A0, 841 x 1189 mm, portrait) and bring it with you to the conference.

 {:.text-center}
 **Deadline 2024-02-14**{:.badge .bg-danger}